woocommerce/woocommerce/readme.txt

 * Fix - Check if order exist before generate hash for downloads. #24384
 * Fix - Ensure WC_Product_Data_Store_CPT::is_existing_sku() return boolean. #24385
 * Fix - `function_exists` check for wc_hex_is_light(). #24391
+* Fix - Removed Emoji from default additional email content due problem on some database that doesn't allow Emojis. #24450
+* Fix - Fixed escaping on an attribute in `class-wc-admin-menus.php`. #24466
+* Fix - Add translation for image alt attribute text in WooCommerce setup wizard and in `html-oauth-start.php file`. #24467, #24468
 * Fix -
 * Performance
 * Localization - Add Zambia's Provinces to the list of states. #24307
 * Localization - Adaptation of the order of last name and first name and addresses in Japan. #24336
+* Localization - Fixed Namibian dollar symbol. #24438
 * Localization -

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).